 The pain from cholangitis can feel a lot like the pain from gallstones.

 To be sure you have cholangitis, your healthcare provider will look at your past health and give you a physical exam.
-He or she may also use other tests.
+They may also use other tests.

-- Complete blood count (CBC).
+- Complete blood count.
 This test measures your white blood cell count.
 You may have a high white blood cell count if you have an infection.

 - Liver function tests.
 This is a group of special blood tests.
-They can tell if your liver is working properly.
+They can tell if your liver is working correctly.

 - Blood cultures.
 These tests see if you have a blood infection.

-- Percutaneous transhepatic cholangiography (PTC).
+- Percutaneous transhepatic cholangiography.
 A needle is put through your skin and into your liver.
 Dye is put into your bile duct so that it can be seen clearly on X-rays.

 - Ultrasound (also called sonography).
 This test creates images of your internal organs on a computer screen using high-frequency sound waves.
-It is used to see organs in your belly such as the liver, spleen, and gallbladder.
+It is used to see organs in your belly, such as the liver, spleen, and gallbladder.
 It also checks blood flow through different vessels.
 It can be done outside the body (external).
 Or it may be done inside the body (internal).
-If internal, it is called an endoscopic ultrasound (EUS).
+If internal, it is called an endoscopic ultrasound.

 How is cholangitis treated?